gulam101/Responsive-Website/README.md

 - Description:

 I think I could work on making the images fit slightly in the centre, but this would mean rework in the mobile version.
 If i get a different picture then I can change it at anytime but for now, I think I will keep this current image and I will play around with the padding so that it can be placed center in the middle of the page.

+- Improvement ID: Fix Padding Issue
+- Description:

+During the design I had a major issue where if I changed a padding by a single decimal it would cause the website to look different between the mobile and the desktop version.
+I think the problem resides within the pixels that I used and if I changed the width and height on the mobile side then I think I can have it fine on the PC section, I will test this idea and give it a fix when I have found the best soultion.

 ### Resources: